A concluding example & story

-And Jenna who specialised in calligraphy and was presently working on redesigning all the signs in town.
-Plus she developed new signs for all new book locations.
-And she created little plagues for every house where someone lived who had added a book idea.
-For example, the plague for Lizzy read: Lizzy, our book pouch creator and embroiderer, and the plague for Mick read: Mick, our first local author.
-And the plague for Barnes read: Barnes, the source of the incident.
+And Jenna who specialised in calligraphy and was presently working on redesigning all the signs in town, and she developed new signs for all new book locations.
+Plus she created little plaques for every house where someone lived who had added a book idea.
+For example, the plaque for Lizzy read: Lizzy, our book pouch creator and embroiderer, and the plaque for Mick read: Mick, our first local author.
+And the plaque for Barnes read: Barnes, the source of the incident.

 And then there were Sandy and Clara who extended their bicycle shop to include a cargo bicycle service.

-And presently the brothers and their team were building fun book coaches for tourists who were asked to leave their cars outside the town in a new underground parking space with a nice forest on top and a coach waiting at the exit to take them into Blue Meadows.
-This trip could be booked with a short stories reading.
+Presently the brothers and their team were building fun book coaches for tourists who were asked to leave their cars outside the town in a new underground parking space with a sprawling mixed forest on top and a coach waiting at the exit of the parking space to take the visitors into Blue Meadows.
+The coach trip could be booked with a reading.

 Nash, the younger brother, tinkered on a particularly large book carriage for tours into the region to give more people access to books.
 The carriage had a private section at the back where two travellers could sleep during their tour.
-Nash told himself — and others — that he was building the carriage for Casey who could use is to replace her book bus.
-But the truth was, that he was hoping to impress Zoe, and whenever he worked on the carriage, he dreamed of them travelling up and down the region, having a laugh, doing puppet shows and readings.
-And in the evenings they would cook over the open fire.
+Nash told himself — and others — that he was building the carriage for Casey who could use it to replace her book bus.
+But the truth was that he was hoping to impress Zoe, and whenever he worked on the carriage, he dreamed of them travelling up and down the region, having a laugh, doing puppet shows and readings, and in the evenings getting a campfire going, cooking together and …

-There was a small chance that that could happen.
-Zoe was a puppeteer and performer, and she loved adventures and being unconventional.
+There was a small chance that that might happen.
+Zoe was a puppeteer and performer, and she loved adventures and the unconventional.
 But so far, Nash hadn’t dared to tell her about his dreams.

 And then there were the kindergarten kids who helped create a book-themed playground.

-And the school kids who gave a hand wherever they could, and who did short story competitions, and who added ideas of their own such as the Comics Garden and the Philosophers Garden.
+And the schoolkids gave a hand wherever they could, did short story competitions, and added ideas of their own, such as the Comics Garden and the Philosophers Garden.

-And Luis who sold his house to Casey so that she could extent her bookshop.
+And there was Luis who sold his house to Casey so that she could extent her bookshop.

 And Alex, the baker, who experimented with letter-shaped buns, and who was working with Jenna, the calligrapher, on ideas for poems and quotes on rice paper which could then be added to cookies or cakes.
 And they were discussing ideas for a rice paper printer with Hayley.

-And three farmer families, the Forks, the Millers and the Stouts, who had built a new farmers market for the harbour area, which could easily be stowed away in the wall at the back of the promenade, and which, to the delight of all children and those adults who still loved fairy tales, had many references to fairy tales thanks to the inventively built stalls, the carvings, the sculptures, the layout, and the music.
+And three farmer families, the Forks, the Millers and the Stouts built a new farmers’ market for the harbour area.
+It could be stowed away in the wall at the back of the promenade.
+And to the delight of all children, and those adults who still loved fairy tales, the market had many references to fairy tales, using carvings and sculptures to create something to tickle the imagination.

-And Josie who bought three houses, not far from Casey’s bookshop, for her book workshop, before she went headhunting to find the best printer in the country and learn from them.
+And Josie bought three houses, not far from Casey’s bookshop, for her book workshop.
+Then she went headhunting to find the best printer in the country and to learn from them.